zats/zats.github.io/_posts/2014-07-15-advanced-nsproxy.markdown

 # Spoofing `self`

 First, let's replace `self` within the scope of the original method.
-As you know, `self` is nothing more than a convention: it's a regular reference passed to each method as a first implicit argument[^self-argument] (so it doesn't affect user-defined arguments).
+As you know, `self` is nothing more than a convention: it's a regular reference passed to each method as a first implicit argument (so it doesn't affect user-defined arguments).
 Normally, replacing an argument would be as easy as calling `[invocation setArgument:&argument atIndex:index];`, but, as I mentioned, `self` is a special one.
 If we follow a regular `forwardInvocation:` pattern, `invocation.target` is used to find receiver for `invocation.selector` and becomes `self` within the scope of the implementation.

 ```objective-c
 - (void)forwardInvocation:(NSInvocation *)invocation {